Toloka/docs/en/guide/concepts/efficiency-metrics/interface-quality.md

 # Quality of interface

 After completing a task, Tolokers rate different aspects of it.
-In particular, they indicate how the interface is user-friendly.
+In particular, they indicate whether the interface is user-friendly.
 Based on these ratings, an interface quality indicator is generated.

 {% note info %}